AVAnnotate/documentation/pages/events.md

 Note: Annotation sets can be added to an event after the event has been added and saved.

+### Referencing a IIIF manifest

+The validator checks the structure but not the links themselves.

 ### Edit events by clicking into an event on the dashboard, and then selecting `Edit`
 <br>
 ![Image 2](../../assets/eventimage2.png)